 Method 2: Creating an Azure Container Service cluster using the command line

-UI is changing all the time, but the command line has stayed pretty constant.
-I find it valuable to use the GUI because it gives me a chance to understand visually how to create the cluster.
-On the other hand, using the CLI will help you to automate this process or use tools like Terraform.
+The UI has been changing throughout the time, but the command line is constant.
+The GUI gives us a chance to understand visually how to create the cluster.
+On the other hand, using the CLI will helps to automate the process or use tools like Terraform.

-Before we start creating the cluster using the command line, make sure you have all of the prerequisites that I described above.
-Also, if you created a cluster using the portal from the previous steps, make sure you delete it or change the names of the resources in the commands you run.
+Before we start creating the cluster using the command line make sure you delete or change the names of the resources in the commands you have used earlier.

-1. Create a new resource group
+Create a new resource group

-As I said before, a resource group is a way for Azure to keep all related resources together so that you can make templates, share permissions and policies, or clean out everything by simply deleting the resource group.
+A resource group is a way for Azure to keep all related resources together so that you can make templates, share permissions and policies, or clean out everything by simply deleting the resource group.
 So run the following command to create it: